Ottawa’s Gwyneth Philips Key To Charge Staying Competitive

 The impact of that goaltending was on full display during Ottawa's 3-2 overtime win against the Minnesota Frost on December 21 during the PWHL Takeover Tour game in Chicago.
 Philips faced 22 shots in the second period alone, allowing only one goal despite sustained pressure.
 Minnesota controlled large stretches of that game, but Philips held her team in long enough for Ottawa to push the game to overtime.
 Without that performance, there is no extra frame and likely no win.

 Her impact has also shown up in different moments.
-In the team's most recent win, a 3-2 shootout victory over the league-leading Boston Fleet, Philips turned aside 34 shots, and an additonal six attempts in the shootout to secure the win.
+In the team's most recent win, a 3-2 shootout victory over the league-leading Boston Fleet, Philips turned aside 34 shots and an additional six attempts in the shootout to secure the win.
 Against the top team in the league, Philips once again proved to be the difference.

 Through the team's first nine games, Philips owns a .930 save percentage and a 2.36 goals against average while facing a league high 33.33 shots per game.
 Ottawa asks her to erase defensive mistakes and keep games within reach on a nightly basis, a task she has more than proved capable of.